meccaLeccaHi/meccaLeccaHi.github.io/_posts/2018-11-22-keras_tutorial.md

 <a id="exercise"></a>
 ## Part 5.
 Exercise

 Now it's your turn.
-In the cell below:
+Update the code below to complete the following steps.

 1. **Train-test split**
 You probably already noticed one problem with our code- we're using the same data for training and testing (*oh no!*).
 Fix this.
 See what happens to our expectations regarding how the model will perform with future data.